 What to Say When You Don't Have a Story in Behavioral Interviews

-The article provides strategies for handling behavioral interviews when lacking a relevant story.
-Firstly, it advises against lying or inventing stories, as this can harm one's credibility.
-Instead, candidates can share lessons learned from observing others in similar situations, emphasizing what they've absorbed and how they would apply it.
-Additionally, using theoretical knowledge from books, podcasts, or workshops to answer questions can showcase an individual's proactive learning.
-Lastly, lacking a specific experience opens the chance to display problem-solving abilities by analysing a hypothetical situation.
-Therefore, not having a direct experience doesn't indicate disadvantage but offers a chance to showcase adaptability and learning capability.
+This article provides strategies for handling behavioral interviews when lacking a relevant story.
+First, it advises against lying or inventing stories, as this can harm your credibility.
+Instead, candidates can share lessons learned from observing others in similar situations.
+Focus on what you absorbed from their experience and how you would apply it.
+You can also use theoretical knowledge from books, podcasts, or workshops to answer questions and show your active learning.
+Finally, lacking a specific experience gives you a chance to display problem-solving abilities by analyzing a hypothetical situation.
+Not having a direct experience doesn't put you at a disadvantage but gives you a chance to show adaptability and learning capability.

 V